 From attending doctor’s appointments to filling out the mountains of required paperwork, applying for SSI benefits takes time.
 What’s more, the SSA has many strict rules and regulations that must be followed.
 Whether you’re applying for benefits the first time or need to appeal a denied claim, we know how challenging this process can be, especially when you’re already suffering from a disabling medical condition.

-Our attorneys are here to take on this burden for you.
+Our Oklahoma City disability lawyers are here to take on this burden for you.
 We know the ins and outs of the application process for SSI and will help you gather all the necessary pieces for a successful claim.
 All you have to do is call us so we can start reviewing your claim.
 If we believe you’re entitled to disability benefits, we’ll take it from there!

 Am I Eligible for SSI Benefits?